-Now, we focus on the changes in the control and treatment groups (RT-CGM) after the interventions regarding the metrics: hypoglycemia (hypo), hyperglycemia (hyper), and Time in Range (TIR).
-We consider a boxplot of the differences for each patient after and at the beginning of the intervention.
+\paragraph{\textbf{Impact of Measurement Error in Intervention Assessment.}} Now, we focus on the changes in the control and treatment groups (RT-CGM) after the interventions for the following metrics: hypoglycemia (hypo), hyperglycemia (hyper), and Time in Range (TIR).
+We consider a boxplot of the differences for each individual between the end and the beginning of the intervention.
 Figure \ref{fig:ejemplo2} shows these results along with the corresponding p-values derived from a paired t-test for different noise levels \(\sigma = 10, 15, 20, 25, 30\).
 In the case of the hypoglycemia metric for different noise levels, there are no statistically significant differences, similar to the TIR metrics.
 However, the p-values are highly unstable, and the boxplots indicate important changes in the distribution across different noise levels \(\sigma\).
-In the case of hyperglycemia (hyper), the p-values are statistically significant except at a noise level of \(\sigma = 25\), indicating that changes in noise level can lead to the acceptance or rejection of the null hypothesis at the classical threshold of $0.05$, thereby compromising the validation of the positive effect of the interventions.
+In the case of hyperglycemia (hyper), the p-values are statistically significant except for \(\sigma = 25\), indicating that changes in noise level lead to the acceptance or rejection of the null hypothesis at the classical threshold of $0.05$, thereby compromising the validation of positive effect of interventions.

-We recognize that there can be an estimation error between the distributions of the denoised data and the model-free ones even when \(\sigma\) is correctly specified, and the theoretical validity of the t-test p-values needs further justification.
-However, the p-values and the boxplots under different \(\sigma\) values are always useful for sensitivity analysis of the impact of measurement error in the clinical study.
+We recognize that there can be an estimation error between the denoised-data distribution and the true error-free distribution even when \(\sigma\) is correctly specified, and the theoretical validity of the t-test p-values needs further justification.
+However, the p-values and the boxplots under different \(\sigma\) values are still useful for sensitivity analysis of the impact of measurement error in the clinical study.